ibrasec/ud_loganalysis/README.md

-# ud_loganalysis
-python code for udacity nanodegree project-3 Term 1
-# Log Analysis project
+# udacity Log Analysis project
 This Source code is part of Udacity nanodegree term 1 project that i have done, its main function is to fetch a postgresSQL database to answer three questions, these quesions are: